-My name is Jonas and I’ve been an ukulele fanatic for quite a while now.
-I’ve been studying music since I was 6 years old and started playing the piano a while after that.
-After the piano I started learning to play the guitar (acoustic), mainly finger style (novice/intermediate) and some occasional pop songs.
-After a few years of playing the guitar I had an impulsive moment and picked up my first ukulele at a local music shop.
-It was the cheapest Makala ukulele in plain mahogany (laminate).
-I quickly learned that I needed to get a better ukulele (one that stays in tune, has more volume, better intonation, sustain…).
-After a lot of research I’d found the perfect ukulele at TheUkuleleSite (used to be Hawaii Music Supply), a limited edition tenor Kala with a solid cedar top and solid golden acacia back and sides.
+Hi!
+My name is Jonas.
+I’ve been an ukulele fanatic for quite a few years now.
+I’ve been studying music since I was 6 years old and started playing the piano at the academy a while after that.
+After the piano I started learning to play the acoustic guitar on my own, mainly finger style (novice/intermediate) and some occasional pop songs.
+After a few years of playing the guitar I had a very impulsive moment and picked up my first ukulele at a local music shop which was for some reason still open at 10 pm.
+It was the cheapest Makala ukulele in plain laminated mahogany.
+I quickly learned that I needed to get a better ukulele: one that stays in tune, has more volume, better intonation, sustain…

+After a lot of research, which was quite scarce back in the day, I found the perfect ukulele at TheUkuleleSite (formerly known as Hawaii Music Supply): a limited edition tenor Kala with a solid cedar top and solid golden acacia back and sides.
 I absolutely LOVE it, it is an incredible little thing.
-I keep it in a vintage tweed ukulele case from the lovely people over at TheUkuleleMovement.
+I still have it till this day.
+I store it in a vintage tweed ukulele case from the lovely people over at TheUkuleleMovement.

-So after all those years my main instrument has become… An ukulele.
+So after all those years my main instrument has become… a ukulele.
 What was the incentive for this website?
-Well, at first I was actually building a personal ukulele tabs and chords website, so that I’d have some kind of “online sheet music book” which I can access everywhere: on my computer, someone else’s computer, smartphone,… This little project of mine is however growing bigger everyday!
+Well, at first I was actually building a personal ukulele tabs and chords website, so that I’d have some kind of “online sheet music book” which I can access from everywhere: on my computer, someone else’s computer, my smartphone,… This little project of mine is however growing bigger everyday!